brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 1. The distributed data parallel (DDP) implementation, i.e. no DeepSpeed (<a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> with `'stage': 0`);
 2. The fully-sharded data parallel implementation with ZeRO 1, 2 and 3 (<a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> with `'stage' :1`, `2` or `3`);
 3. The ZeRO-3 implementation with ZeRO-Infinity for CPU offloading (<a href="/assets/GPT-lite-DeepSpeed/ds_config_offload.json">`ds_config_offload.json`</a>);
-4. The ZeRO-3 implementation without activation checkpointing and with activation checkpointing at every block.

 We tested three models.
 The first is a *wide* version of our benchmark model, with a high parametric space and a small layer count (`W=8192`, `L=3`), and input and output of size 8192.
 We used a batch size of $$2^{14}$$, and a micro-batch size of $$2^{11}$$ inputs per GPU, ie `'train_batch_size': 16384` and `'train_micro_batch_size_per_gpu': 2048`.
 The benchmark results are: